Guide to Cusco - Gateway to the Peruvian Andes

 It’s an uphill walk to them from Cusco, but the walk back to the city (1.5 hours about) is all downhill, and quite scenic.

-9. Museo de la Coca
+9. Learn about coca cultivation and use at the Museo de la Coca

 A tiny but fascinating museum about the traditional uses of the coca plant among Andean cultures as was, of course, as coca’s more polemical present as the key ingredient in cocaine, an invention of a 19th Century German chemist and for which Latin America continues to pay a heavy price.